arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 ## Spot Instances
 #### Spot Requests
 - **One-time**: Request once opened, spins up the spot instances and the request closes.
+- **Persistent**:
-- **Persistent**: Request will stay disabled while the spot instances are up and running.
-Once these instances stop or terminate and need to be restarted, the request will become active again, ready to start the instances.
+	- Request will stay disabled while the spot instances are up and running.
+	- It becomes active after the spot instance is interrupted.
+	- If you stop the spot instance, the request will become active only after you start the spot instance.
 - You can only cancel spot instance requests that are open, active, or disabled.
 - Cancelling a Spot Request does not terminate instances.
 You must first cancel a Spot Request, and then terminate the associated Spot Instances.